 He got his start as a gamer on the Atari 7800, but discovered his passion for gaming by playing Final Fantasy I on the NES.
 Beginning his career in marketing as a programmer at Colle McVoy, he used his technical background to help start a brand innovation department focused on studying technology trends and helping clients like Land O’ Lakes, Target, Invisalign, Optum, and CHS stay ahead of the competition.
 After closely watching the meteoric rise of esports, he was excited to start at Wisdom.GG where he can combine his professional and personal passions.

-Before coming to State Farm, Edward was Partner/Media Director for the Gold Consulting Group in Los Angeles, CA. Additionally, his previous experience includes Senior Vice President/Media Director at Kalis & Savage Worldwide Partners in Los Angeles, Vice President/Sales & Business Development for Executive Sports International, and Vice President/Associate Media Director at DDB Needham Chicago.
+Before coming to Inverted, Edward was Partner/Media Director for the Gold Consulting Group in Los Angeles, CA. Additionally, his previous experience includes Senior Vice President/Media Director at Kalis & Savage Worldwide Partners in Los Angeles, Vice President/Sales & Business Development for Executive Sports International, and Vice President/Associate Media Director at DDB Needham Chicago.

 Edward is a graduate of the University of Illinois at Urbana-Champaign, and lives in Bloomington, IL, with his wife Lynne and two boys, Montgomery (15) and Henry (13).